eakwarren/LAS/README.md

 The rest of the magic is up to you! 😉

 When you’re done having fun, use _Stop LAS_ to close everything.
 Except Logic.
-(I don’t want to accidentally lose _my-awesome-8bar-loop-update7b-final-mix-final-final.logicx_ project... again. *sigh*)
+(I don’t want to accidentally lose _my-awesome-8bar-loop-update7b-final-mix-final-final.logicx_ project... again.)

 ## Known Issues